-You build credit by making debt repayments on time.
-Here’s the problem: Few lenders will approve you for a loan, and few card providers will approve you for a credit card.
-However, your situation is not hopeless, and your best option is a secured credit card.
+You build credit by responsibly borrowing money and making your payments on time.
+However, if you have poor or no credit, few lenders will approve you for a loan, credit card, mortgage or auto loan.
+But your situation is not hopeless: Your best option may be a secured credit card.

-With a secured credit card, you put down a security deposit — typically $200, but you can find lower deposits — before opening an account.
+With a secured credit card, you put down a security deposit — typically anywhere from $75 to $10,000, with the average deposit around $200 to $500 — before opening an account.
 Your deposit then becomes your credit limit.
-Because this money serves as collateral, your card provider is guaranteed to get your money even if you fail to repay your debt.
+Since this deposit serves as collateral, your card provider is guaranteed to get paid for any unpaid balance even if you fail to make a repayment.

-For this reason, secured cards are much easier to get than unsecured credit cards.
+For this reason, secured cards are much easier to get approved for than unsecured credit cards.
 Once you obtain a secured card, you gain a great opportunity to build credit.
-With timely payments, you could steadily increase your credit score.
+With timely payments, you could steadily increase your credit score and then graduate to a more powerful and rewarding unsecured credit card.

 Compare secured credit cards